-- The project name is EmptyProject1 - The project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Communication 1 of the project contains the categories Pages, Communication 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, and an increase a categories Pages 2 of the project contains the categories Pages 2 of the project contains the categories Pages 3 of the project contains the projec - The project has two pages: Gauges Page and Configuration Page. - The Gauges Page is the home page of the project (home icon). - The Gauges Page has a DataMask (i.e. an empty drawing area) and a Power Key. - In the DataMask (i.e. drawing area) there is a Frame 1 and a Left and Right Softkey Frame. - A Meter 1 and two Button objects are located in the Frame 1. - The second button object (ID 44) has been locked in position and size (the Softkey Frames are as well, by default).
+- The project name is EmptyProject1 - The project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Virtual Keyboards 1 of the project contains the categories Pages, Navigation JavaScripts and an Images Node 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Navigation JavaScripts and an Images Node 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Virtual 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, Alarms 1 of the project contains the categories Pages, and an image Node 1 of the project contains the categories Pages, and an image Node 1 of the project contains the categories Pages, and an image Node 1 of the project contains the categories Pages Node 1 of the project contains the categories Pages Node 1 of the project contains the categories Pages Node 1 of the project contains the project contains the categories Pages Node 1 of the project contains the project co - The project has two pages: Gauges Page and Configuration Page. - The Gauges Page is the home page of the project (home icon). - The Gauges Page has a DataMask (i.e. an empty drawing area) and a Power Key. - In the DataMask (i.e. drawing area) there is a Frame 1 and a Left and Right Softkey Frame. - A Meter 1 and two Button objects are located in the Frame 1. - The second button object (ID 44) has been locked in position and size (the Softkey Frames are as well, by default).